On this page...

 - May 16: U.S. citizens and permanent residents

 *Please note that we do not accept applications for spring or summer admission.

-- GRE test scores (general test only)
+- GRE Test Scores (general test only)

-- TOEFL or IELTS scores for international applicants
+- TOEFL, IELTS, or PTE scores for international applicants

 GRE and TOEFL scores are sent electronically from ETS.
 Please use institution code 5814.
 The department code is not important.
 Scores are downloaded once per month, so please request your score report well in advance.
 It may take up to four weeks for us to receive your scores.

 IELTS scores can be sent electronically to the department to speed up the application review process.
 To submit your scores to the department, please email a scanned copy of your IELTS report to email@example.com.
 Please ensure your Test Report Form (TRF) number is visible and legible.
 If recommended for admission, an official IELTS test report will need to be sent directly to the Enrollment Services Operation (Room 0130 Mitchell Building, College Park, MD 20742) for final review by the Graduate School.

 Pearson Test of English (PTE) scores are sent electronically from Pearson by selecting University of Maryland - College Park while viewing your scores in your account.
 View detailed instructions here.